elementor/wp2static/README.md

 A WordPress plugin for static site generation and deployment.

-**Latest: WP2Static joins Strattic, the leading WordPress to headless and static site end to end publishing platform!**
+**Latest: WP2Static joins Strattic, the leading WordPress to headless and static site end-to-end publishing platform!**

 Strattic is generously keeping the WP2Static plugin available and maintained for open source users!